Chapter 4: Truth Potions & Identities Confirmed

 Remus went silent, a pensive look on his face as he stared at the ground.

 "This is a bunch of bollocks!"
-Ron spat, an incredulous look on his face accompanied with red airs and a wild spark in his eyes.
+Ron spat, an incredulous look on his face accompanied with red cheels and a furious spark in his eyes.
 Harry gulped, trying to moisten his dry mouth and throat.
 That last answer just didn't make sense.
 When his parents died he was one year and three months old so it would make sense for Death Eaters to use that answer.
 So why change it to two years and three days?

 Remus put up a hand to silence Ron's angry spluttering, looking up from the ground and towards the duo tied up in front of him.
 "What day is it?"